-The Artifact Collection
+The Museum Collection

-The artifact collection at Worcester Historical Museum relates to all aspects of Worcester’s political, social, and cultural history.
-Chronicling the development of a rural agrarian village into an urban industrial center, the artifact collection ranges from the pre-colonization period to the present.
-There are approximately 60,000 items ranging in size, from tiny lapel pins to huge machinery, and in subject matter, from weaponry to tools to costumes to ceramics.
-Only a fraction of the collection is on display at any one time in the rotating and permanent galleries of Worcester Historical Museum.
+Worcester Historical Museum’s expansive and diverse Museum Collection reflects things made, used, and owned in Worcester.
+The Museum Collection relates to all aspects of Worcester’s political, social, and cultural history.
+Chronicling the development of a rural agrarian village into an urban industrial center, the Museum Collection ranges from the 17th century to the present.
+There are approximately 30,000 items ranging in size, from tiny lapel pins to oversized machinery, and in subject matter, from store signs and tools to quilts and ceramics.